rli99/undr_rover/README.txt

     --primer_bases N            Number of bases from primer region to use in gapped alignment.
-    --proportionthresh N        Keep variants which appear in this proportion of the read pairs for a given target region, and bin otherwise.
+    --proportionthresh N        Keep variants which appear in this proportion of the read-pairs for a given target region, and bin otherwise.
 Defaults to 0.05.
-    --absthresh N               Only keep variants which appear in at least this many read pairs.
+    --absthresh N               Only keep variants which appear in at least this many read-pairs.
 Defaults to 2.
     --qualthresh N              Minimum base quality score (phred).
     --max_variants N            Maximum amount of variants per read before the read is discarded.
 Defaults to 25.